 If you wish to apply to transfer to the University, this timeline will help you through the application process.

 - Take a look at the courses available at the University of St Andrews.
-All courses can be found in the subjects section of our website.
+All courses can be found online in the course search section or in the Undergraduate Prospectus.

 - You should also check the Faculty entry requirements for the course you are interested in.
 These can be found on the appropriate Faculty pages.